JesseVos/Plasmoid_Finder/README.md

 # Plasmoid_Finder
 A plasmoid identification algorithm, or rather a `blob' identifcation algorithm, that is able to detect elliptical structure in any provided map.
+The algorithm will be made availabe after a clean-up and potential upgrade.
+If you would like access before that time, please contact jt [dot] vos [at] science [dot] astro [dot] nl .